Speech at University of Melbourne, Australia

-Dr. Volkering suggested that the public discourse of economics – by which I mean an explicitly neoliberal discourse - and its underlying assumption of self-interested behaviour, that had developed such strength of support during the 1980s and 1990s, shaped rather than revealed a new spirit of selfishness.
-He also suggested, correctly in my view, that culture and economics should not be envisioned as antagonistic, as a clash of the collective impulse with the individual impulse, but rather that economics should be considered as a cultural discourse itself, in terms of both its origins and in its application.
+Dr. Volkering suggested that the public discourse of economics – by which I mean an explicitly neoliberal discourse - and its underlying assumption of self-interested behaviour, that developed during the 1980s and 1990s, shaped rather than revealed a new spirit of selfishness.
+He also suggested, correctly in my view, that culture and economics should not be envisioned as antagonistic, as a clash of the collective impulse with the individual impulse, but rather that economics should be considered as a cultural discourse in terms of both its origins and in its application.

-This is not only because of the origins of political economy in a broad frame of discourse such as the early Enlightenment writings of Adam Smith, who proposed, we recall, sympathy with other humans as the driving motivation for human actions, and who, as the Irish political economists remind us, used historical experience as a guide, but also because economics shares with other forms of intellectual practice, a cultural purpose, a shared and similar purpose, that of seeking to represent, and dare I say enhance,‘real life’.
+This is not only because of the origins of political economy in a broad frame of discourse such as the early Enlightenment writings of Adam Smith, who proposed, we recall, sympathy with other humans as the driving motivation for human actions, and who, as the Irish political economists remind us, used historical experience as a guide, but also because economics shares with other forms of intellectual practice a cultural purpose, a shared and similar purpose - that of seeking to represent ‘real life’.

-The conclusion of Dr. Volkerling may be summarised by saying that culture is not ever a residual of living experience, an uncolonised space and time, but should be considered as a framework for thought and practice, that can help economics recover its moral and social strength, keen to integrate new findings in related disciplines, and achieve a result that will offer a plurality of policy suggestions.
+The conclusion of Dr. Volkerling may be summarised by saying that culture is not ever a residual of living experience - an uncolonized space and time - but if considered as a framework for thought and practice can help economics recover its moral and social strength, help it to integrate new findings in related disciplines, and achieve a result that will offer a plurality of policy suggestions.

-The question then of that debate between the great economists of the day remains: Can we integrate and facilitate new perspectives, or recover old ones, in the contemporary period?
+Can we integrate and facilitate new perspectives, or recover old ones, in the contemporary period?
 Is the economics which is being taught at third level sufficient to the present moment?
 Have we replaced questions of methodology with a restrictive focus on measurement?
 Can we lift economics out of the narrow ideological framework in which it is presented in these times?
 Can such questions find a space within contemporary economic discourse?
-Indeed are they to be allowed at all in an atmosphere that too regularly comes close to anti-intellectualism, and is simply reflecting a bad-tempered intolerance of critical thought?
+Indeed are they to be allowed at all in an atmosphere that too regularly comes close to of anti-intellectualism, and is simply reflecting a bad-tempered intolerance of critical thought?

-May I suggest that the outcomes to how we answer such questions will be seen in two areas.
+May, I suggest that the outcomes to how we answer such questions will be tested in two areas.
 The first is in the area of teaching, research agendas and university curricula, particularly in the realm and domain of academic economics.

-Since the global financial crisis, there have been demands for a new curriculum, from both teachers and students, which more closely represents, and which can more adequately critique and describe, the social and economic world which they inhibit and which many of them seek to change.
+Since the Global Financial Crisis, there have been demands for a new curriculum, from both teachers and students – a curriculum which more closely represents, and which can more adequately critique and describe the social and economic world which they inhibit and which many of them seek to change.